diskbuster/papersats/README.md

 - QR Code Sticker to refill and balance check.
 - LNDhub Admin URL QR Sticker on the back, to let you port the Papersats Wallet to a digital device.
 This one is secured with an scratch sticker on top.

-## What is needed to provide PaperSats Wallets?
+## What is needed to provide PaperSats?

 It is recommend to setup a Bitcoin lightning node, to have full control about any transaction.